 How to do get the most from your next pricing training, coaching and development program

-Building pricing expertise and an appreciation of value is like becoming fluent in a new language.
-You learn key pricing principles and consider the market and consumer behaviour as you develop your price setting strategies for various customer segments.
+Building pricing expertise and an appreciation of value are like becoming fluent in a new language.
+You learn key pricing principles and consider the market and consumer behaviour as you develop your price-setting strategies for various customer segments.

-On the job experiences at work, with others and during the formal classroom training, coaching and development sessions can accelerate team performance in the first 100 days in a new and challenging pricing roles.
+On the job experiences at work, with others and during the formal classroom training; coaching and development sessions can accelerate team performance in the first 100 days in a new and challenging pricing role.